 I use Aspire to design and carve wax masters for lost wax casting of jewelry items.
 An application almost never mentioned in their forums.
 It works very well for that purpose.
 I also use it for a lot of wood carving projects as well.
 Recently I have designed items for 3D printing as Aspire outputs very clean Stereolithography files (.STL).
 Again.
 A use not much mentioned in their forums.

-I just pulled the trigger on the update from version 8.5 to 9 as there are some significant updates.
+I just pulled the trigger on the update from version 8.5 to 9 (to 10) as there are some significant updates.
 They at last moved automated double-sided carving from their lower cost program Cut3D in to Aspire.
 Not 4 axis 3D, but “flip-over” 2-sided 3D.
 I am thinking a great feature for some pendant carving.

 Purchasing the program outright, no upgrade, is a bit pricey at the $2K region.
 My upgrade was $400.
 However, I am making money from what I can design.
 So, the cost is easily justified.
 Some people may not want that level of expense in a hobby, but even hobby use can create a payback over time.
 It all about how much you use it.